rtthomas/ReactContactLite/README.md

 # ReactContactLite

-ReactContactLite is a rudimentary contact management system, functionally similar to my old Angular [ContactLite](https://github.com/rtthomas/ContactLite) project.
-That project was designed for deployment on Google App Engine.
-This one is designed for deployment on AWS.
-The application stack comprises:
+ReactContactLite is a learning/demonstration project based on a React/NodeJS/MongoDB stack hosted on an AWS EC2 Linux server, with features relying other AWS services including S3, SES and SNS.
+It implements a rudimentary contact management system, functionally similar to my old Angular [ContactLite](https://github.com/rtthomas/ContactLite) project deployed on Google App Engine.

+The ReactContactLite application stack comprises:

 - React/Redux front end
 - NodeJS/ExpressJS server